alexrmckean/travel-tracers/README.md

 ```

-On the backend, the Travel Tracer application has 5 models: Account, Itinerary, Budget, Packing List, and Accommodations.

 On the backend, Travel Tracer comprises 5 models—Account, Itinerary, Budget, Packing List, and Accommodations—each serving a unique purpose to keep users organized during their travels.